cmbi/Benchmarking_splice_prediction_tools/DSSP/README.md

 ## [DSSP](https://github.com/DSSP-github/DSSP)

+#### Download reference genome sequences
-Reference fasta sequences can be downloaded from the following links and can be stored in the `references` folder.
+Reference fasta sequences for chromosome 1 (ABCA4) and chromosome 11(MYBPC3) can be downloaded from the following links into the `references` folder.
 - [ABCA4](http://ftp.ensembl.org/pub/release-75/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.75.dna.chromosome.1.fa.gz)
 - [MYBPC3](https://www.ncbi.nlm.nih.gov/nuccore/NC_000011.9?report=fasta)

 DSSP requires the following input sequences:
-- An input for acceptor site should be a 140-mer string with the AG at positionn 69 and 70
+- Input for the SAS should be a 140-mer string with the canonical splice site AG at position 69 and 70
-- An input for donor site should be a 140-mer string with the GT at position 71 and 72
+- Input for the SDS should be a 140-mer string with the canonical splice site GT at position 71 and 72

 To reproduce the analysis, the following steps are required:
 1. Generation of the input sequences for DSSP: Separate scripts for NCSS variants (`DSSP_NCSS_input.py`) and DI variants (`DSSP_DI_input.py`) are available.
 Both scripts produce two separate output files, one for variants located at the SDS and one for variants located at the SAS.
 For ABCA4 NCSS variants for instance the files are called `ABCA4_NCSS_acceptor.fa.out` and `ABCA4_NCSS_donor.fa.out`.
 The output files contain two sequences for each variant, one is the wild type sequence and the second one contains the variant.